 - This ended up actually having a very fortunate outcome in terms of the war in general.
 At least two, probably three, Chinese Army Groups were tied up with the Marine Division and were unable to link up in time with their counterparts who were blazing through the U.S. and Korean armies (at least in comparison to the snail crawl that went on with the 1st).

 - World War 2 example: 442nd Infantry Regiment of the United States Army famously rescued the "Lost Battalion" at Biffontaine in southern France.
 Over a five-day period, from October 26 to October 30, 1944, the 442nd suffered the loss of nearly half of its roster.
 Over 800 casualties, including 121 dead.
 While rescuing 211 members of the 36th Infantry Division's 1st Battalion, 141st Infantry, which had been surrounded by German forces in the Vosges mountains since October 24.
-What is more extraordinary is that they volunteered for this duty after the other regiments in the area refused.
-What is more extraordinary is that they were Japanese-Americans, many of whom had families held in internment camps back home in the USA.
+Making it even more striking, the 442nd volunteered for the assignment — and this was a battalion of Japanese-American soldiers, many of whom had been treated horribly by the military and the US government in general.

 - The 442nd were renowned for a truly absurd amount of bravery.
 They finished the war with more decorations per capita than any unit in American history.
 Among the awards was an astounding 21 Medals of Honor, one awarded posthumously in 1946 and 20 awarded over 50 years later in 2000.

 - They were also one of the rare regiments that went well over 100% casualty (more soldiers killed and injured than were on the original roster) over the course of the war.